 We didn’t visit the Giraffe Centre firsthand, but we had an opportunity to meet another rescued giraffe at the Mugie Conservancy and found that experience to be really fun!
 If you don’t get a chance to visit Mugie on your trip, consider adding a stop to Giraffee Centre instead.

 12. Go Tea Tasting at Kiambethu Tea Farm

 Kiambethu is a family-run tea farm that has been in operation since 1910.
 The current owner, Fiona and her team offer tours of farm and share tons of information about tea production in Kenya.
 If you love tea and want to try some great tea in Kenya, be sure to add this visit to your list of things to do in Kenya.

-Tours include a visit to the tea fields and a demonstration of how tea is processed, as well as a delicious lunch made with fresh vegetables from the farm’s own garden.
+Tours include a visit to the tea fields and a demonstration of how tea is processed.
+It also includes a delicious lunch made with fresh vegetables from the farm’s own garden.